Blisse/blisse.github.com/_posts/2012-04-14-failinterview.markdown

 {% endhighlight %}

-EDIT(2012-07-16): Did I realize how bad this was back then?
+EDIT(2012-07-16): How did I not realize how bad this was back when I wrote it?
-NOOOO.
-WOW I cannot code.
-I don't know how I made it this far in my coding life.
+Wow.
+Just wow.
+I don't know how I made it this far programming if that was the best I could come up with.
 Honest.

 {% highlight python %}

-def removefirstletter( input ):
+def removefirstletter( sentence ):
-	tokens = input.split()
+	tokens = sentence.split()
 	for word in range(len(tokens)):
 		tokens[word] = "".join(list(tokens[word])[1:])
 	return " ".join(tokens)